 The inspiration behind Sunshine at Cherry Tree Farm

-Sunshine at Cherry Tree Farm was born out of a need to celebrate the life of my gorgeous little Westie, Millie.
+My debut uplifting romance, Sunshine at Cherry Tree Farm, was born out of a need to celebrate the life of my gorgeous little Westie, Millie.
 It was my first chick lit novel, as I felt that was the best medium to tell the story.
 Although Jenni is nothing like me and neither is the circumstances or the plot, Millie in the book is heavily based on my own little dog.

 She was such a sweet-natured, gentle dog with a terrier's stubbornness and determination, and it took me a long time to come to terms with her death.
 For months afterwards, I used to imagine I could hear the tag on her collar tinkling, or catch a glimpse of her out of the corner of my eye.
 I used to swear I could feel the nudge of her nose on my leg when I was chopping carrots, or feel the weight of her on my feet when I was sitting watching TV.